eclipsevortex/SubVortex/subvortex/validator/redis/README.md

-# Miner Redis Guide
+# Validator Redis Guide

-This document provides a comprehensive guide on how to set up and run the miner redis.
-Redis is used the miner redis and miner proxy to manage the rate limit based on plan subscription.
+This document provides a comprehensive guide on how to set up and run the Validator Redis.
+Redis is used by the validator to store miners' scores over time.

 <br />